Publications

 C. JOURNAL ARTICLES

-6. Internationalizing Writing in the STEM Disciplines,” Across the Disciplines.
-Special issue “Bringing the Outside In: Internationalizing the WAC/WID Classroom,” edited by Stefanie Frigo and Collie Fulford.
-2018.
+8. Internationalizing Writing in the STEM Disciplines,” Across the Disciplines.
+Special issue “Bringing the Outside In: Internationalizing the WAC/WID Classroom,” edited by Stefanie Frigo and Collie Fulford, 2018.

-8. Cultural Schemas and Pedagogical Uses of Literacy Narratives: A Reflection on My Journey with Reading and Writing.”
-College Composition and Communication, 1.
-2015.
+10. Cultural Schemas and Pedagogical Uses of Literacy Narratives: A Reflection on My Journey with Reading and Writing.”
+College Composition and Communication,1 (2015). (pp. 104-110; 2000 words, per editor’s request/limit for the section).

-11. Writing a Translingual Script: Closed Captions in the Multilingual Hearing Classroom.”
+13. Writing a Translingual Script: Closed Captions in the Multilingual Hearing Classroom.”
 Collaborated with Amy Lueck.
-Kairos: A Journal of Rhetoric, Technology, and Pedagogy, 3. (multimodal text).
-2013.
+Kairos: A Journal of Rhetoric, Technology, and Pedagogy, 3, 2013.
+(Digital text, contributed primarily to multimodal design).

 D. BOOK CHAPTERS

-1. Accepted, under revision (co-authored with Adhikari, S): “Romantic ambivalences: Experiencing Nepal (from) within and without.”
+1. Co-authored with Soni Adhikari:Romantic ambivalences: Experiencing Nepal (from) within and without.”
 TheShangrila Nation: Memory, Identity, and Nepal.
 Pandey et al. Expected publication, 2022.

-2. Accepted, under revision: Co-authored with Gene Hammond (invited chapter, drafting): “Transnational WAC Collaboration.”
+2. Co-authored with Gene Hammond:Transnational WAC Collaboration.”
 Eds: Jonathan Hall and Bruce Horner.
-Anticipated publication: 2022.
+University of Colorado Press, 2023.

 3. Teaching World Rhetorics: Promoting Pedagogy to Address the Dynamics of Marginalization.”
 Routledge Handbook of Comparative World Rhetoric.
 Ed: Keith Lloyd.
 Anticipated publication: 2020.